 Allows you to select all the processes with a particular name.
-Enter the name of the process in the text field and press Enter.
+Enter the

 User Name Search text field

 Allows you to select all the processes owned by a particular user.
 You can either enter the name of the user, or use the User Name select button (the button with the downward-pointing arrow), and then press Enter.